sjanhunen/dokimazo/papers/one-question.rst

    - David's focus on God's heart kept him on track despite many failures
    - Saul had a focus on the external that led him down the road of jealously and hatred
    - Solomon's pursuit of wisdom led him astray in some ways

+Deut 17:17-20: This describes a king after God's heart is wisdom that Solomon didn't follow

 Bring in Romans to show the transition that takes place from Romans 7 to Romans 8.
 David asked God to create a clean heart in him.